 Once plugged in, an electric element at the bottom of the smoker will heat up.
 This element heats a pan that you fill with wood chips.
 The wood chips smolder, resulting in the smoker filling with smoke.
 The resulting buildup of smoke and heat will smoke cook your food.

-Some smokers have an additional pan on your element for water to create steam.
+Some smokers have an additional pan on their element for water to create steam.
 Adding steam to your smoker can keep your meat moist.
 Also, steaming your smoker when done can make cleaning the inside easier.

 Biochemically, meat smoked in an electric smoker is affected in the same way it is in a propane smoker or a solid-fuel smoker.
-In fact, with certain foods such as pork roast, you can cut a slice and see how the smoking process has affected the meat’s outer edges by observing the smoke ring.
+In fact, with certain foods, such as pork roast, you can cut a slice and see how the smoking process has affected the meat’s outer edges by observing the smoke ring.

 Temperature control and ease of operation are the main advantages of most electric smokers.
 Many electric smokers operate on an adjustable thermostat, either analog or digital.
 Some electric smokers have a set temperature as a result of the element wattage draw.